 all on this page

-The city of Hamilton is the county seat for Butler County and has 63,000 residents.
+The city of Hamilton is located along the Great Miami River and is the county seat for Butler County and has 63,000 residents.
 It was founded in 1791 as Fort Hamilton (in honor of Alexander Hamilton).
 By the 1800s, the fort was gone and the area’s focus was on agriculture and trade.
-By the 1850s, Hamilton was a manufacturing city.
+By the 1850s, Hamilton was a city focused on manufacturing.
 It’s county courthouse (built in the late 1800s) is listed on the National Register of Historic Places due to its monument-style architecture.
 One finds three historic districts in Hamilton which boasts homes from the turn of the 19th century.
 In 1986, the city changed its name to “Hamilton!”
 The city has been honored several awards includes a Silver Excellence in Economic Development.

-One person renovated three row houses in the downtown area, and a whole new trend began.
+One person renovated three row houses in the downtown area and a whole new trend began.
 Restoration fever has come to Hamilton and there is a resurgence of community involvement.
-Even the local government has joined the movement, by adding brick sidewalks and street lights that look like old-fashioned gas lamps.
-Those with an enterprising spirit will find a splendid variety of architectural designs in this city with a small- town feeling.
-There are fine old row houses and grand mansions in the historic district; a combination of small houses and mansions in an area called German Village; and some neighborhoods have grand old homes on streets that are divided by a tree-lined median.
+Even the local government has joined the movement by adding brick sidewalks and street lights that look like old-fashioned gas lamps.
+Those with an enterprising spirit will find a splendid variety of building designs in this city with a small- town feeling.
+There are fine old row houses and grand mansions in the historic Highland Park district which covers two blocks and eight streets.
+Find a combination of small houses and mansions in the German Village Historic District with many fine examples of 19th century architecture including Queen Anne, Italianate, Eastlake and Gothic Revival.
+Some neighborhoods have grand old homes on streets that are divided by a tree-lined median.
 With big city amenities and small-town charm, Hamilton continues to retain the character of the city’s past while sharpening its focus on a bright future.
 Reflecting the community’s commitment to the arts is the array of sculptures decorating the downtown.
 Designated as “The City of Sculpture” Hamilton is home to a brilliant inventory of art and sculpture.
-The Fitton Center for Creative Arts features many exhibits and arts classes.

-Fort Hamilton Hospital, TriHealth Bethesda Butler Hospital and Mercy Health - Fairfield (the only hospital in Butler County to offer open heart surgery) serve Hamilton’s residents.
+Fort Hamilton Hospital (part Kettering Health Network) has over 300 beds and offers neonatal and oncology services.
+TriHealth Bethesda Butler Hospital and Mercy Health - Fairfield (the only hospital in Butler County to offer open heart surgery) serve Hamilton’s residents.
 Children’s Hospital Liberty Campus is located in Liberty Township.
+The Hamilton Health Center provides offices for primary care physicians.
 The city is served by the Butler County Health Department.
 The fire department provides emergency ambulance service.
 Private ambulance service is also available.

 The principal shopping areas of Hamilton include: downtown, the west side and Lindenwald.
 The primary shopping centers are Hamilton Plaza, Town and Country, Twinbrook Hills and Hamilton West.
-Bridgewater Falls, Cincinnati Mills, Tri-County Shopping Center and Northgate Mall are within 30-minutes driving time.
+Bridgewater Falls off Princeton Road in Fairfield Township is a 30-minute drive and has 30 shopping destinations as well as restaurants.
+Northgate Mall is also within 30-minutes driving time.

 is believed accurate, but is NOT guaranteed.